新型コロナウイルス 新型コロナウイルス感染症に関連する、文化イベント情報 Click here for the latest information

 ▼ English page ▼

 Q1) Thank you for coming to Japan.
 This is your first time to present your work in Asia.
-Smart Illumination Yokohama will be a great opportunity for Japanese people to get to know NUMEN/FOR USE and its artwork. few questions about the artist group, NUMEN/FOR USE.
+Smart Illumination Yokohama will be a great opportunity for Japanese people to get to know NUMEN/FOR USE and its artwork.
+Please let me start with a few questions about the artist group, NUMEN/FOR USE.
+What sort of group is the NUMEN/FOR USE?
+Where did this name come from?

 - We (Cristoph, Nikola and myself) started the group under the banner For Use back in 1998 when we were still in college of industrial design in Zagreb and Vienna.
 Monicker “For Use” came from our then obsession with functionality and reductive design.
 A year later we established Numen as a collective identity covering all projects actualized outside the sphere of industrial design.